-By now you should know that a faster website makes your clients happy, they buy more, and they engage more with your content.
-However there's one client in particular that likes fast websites, and that's Google!
+A faster website is better for clients: they buy more, and they engage more with your content.
+However there's someone else that rewards fast websites: Google.
 Fast websites rank higher in organic search results than slower websites.
-Fast websites will also achieve higher quality scores in Google Adwords resulting in lower ad spend.
+They will also achieve higher quality scores in Google Ads, resulting in lower ad spend.

 We've previously written about Google's Web Vitals, and how Google will be using them as search signals from May 2021.
-You might have wondered though, how will these web vitals be determined?
+You might have wondered how these Web Vitals will be determined.
 Will they be gathered by the Google Bot?
-The answer is no, it turns out that Google have another method, and they've been working on it for several years.
+No. Google has another method, which it has been working on for several years.

 Introducing the Chrome UX Report (CRuX)

-The CRuX report is a public data set of real user measurements (RUM) of website performance across millions of sites.
-The report has been around since 2017 and is updated daily, but until recently the data has been difficult to access.
+The CRuX report is a public data set of real-user measurements (RUM) of website performance across millions of sites.
+The report has been around since 2017 and is updated daily, but until recently the data was difficult to access.

-The data is collected from real Chrome browser users that have opted in to report back to Google information on their browsing.
-This opt in requires that the user has:
+The data is collected from real Chrome browser users who have opted in to send browsing information back to Google.
+This opt-in requires that the user has:

-Despite these conditions, there are still millions of Chrome users reporting back their statistics to Google, however a given website will have to be fairly busy before there are decent statistics in the report.
+Despite these conditions, millions of Chrome users still report statistics back to Google.
+A given website still needs to be fairly busy before there are useful statistics in the report.

 Gathered Metrics

-• DOMContentLoaded: when the main document has been loaded
+- DOMContentLoaded: when the main document has loaded

 Dimensions

-As performance can vary widely, the metrics are divided into the following dimensions, to help segment and understand the user experience.
+Because performance can vary widely, the metrics are divided into the following dimensions to help segment and understand the user experience.

 Viewing data in the report

-There are several ways of seeing how your website performs in the report.
+There are several ways to see how your website performs in the report.
 These include:

 Pagespeed insights

-Google's website analysis tool provides summary CRuX data for the analysed URL and also for the entire site in its results, if data is available.
+Google's website analysis tool provides summary CRuX data for the analysed URL and, if data is available, for the entire site.

 Google BigQuery

-The most flexible way is to directly access it via BigQuery.
-You use SQL (database query language)
+The most flexible option is to access it directly via BigQuery.
+You query it with SQL (database query language).

-The downside is that you have to have an understanding of SQL to use it as well as a Google account.
+The downside is that you need to understand SQL and have a Google account.

 Google's Search Console (formerly Webmaster Tools)

-The search console now has a section 'Core Web Vitals' that provides basic information on whether URLs pass the Core Web Vitals or not as well as a nice historical graph of performance for both mobile and desktop.
+The search console now has a section 'Core Web Vitals' that shows whether URLs pass the Core Web Vitals, as well as a historical graph of performance for both mobile and desktop.

 Google's Data Studio

-Data studio is a data visualisation tool that lets you build dashboards on top of the CrUX report (amongst other big data sources).
-It enables you to easily create a cool visualisation of the performance of your (or someone elses) website over time.
+Data Studio is a data visualisation tool that lets you build dashboards on top of the CrUX report (amongst other big data sources).
+It lets you create a useful visualisation of the performance of your (or someone else's) website over time.

 Third party tools

-Like our very own competitor speed report!
-This uses the Chrome UX API to retrieve the information.
+Like our own competitor speed report.
+It uses the Chrome UX API to retrieve the information.

 Conclusion - Why you should care

 The data in the Chrome UX Report is how Google sees the performance of your website.
-It is also a free source of real world user measurements of your website performance, which is invaluable information for you to gauge how users see your website.
-If you want your site to rank well and to lower your adword costs then your website must pass the Web Vitals, and the source of truth is the Chrome UX Report.
+It is also a free source of real-world user measurements of your website performance, which helps you gauge how users see your website.
+If you want your site to rank well and to lower your ad costs, your website must pass the Web Vitals.
+The Chrome UX Report is the source of truth.